File Number: OPA.25.03 and ZBA.25.12

 How has the Town’s Heritage Advisory Committee been involved?

-On September 18, 2025, information related to the potential heritage resources at 31 Sand Road, was discussed at the Town’s Heritage Advisory Committee.
-The Heritage Advisory Committee is scheduled to provide Council with its recommendations concerning the property on October 21, 2025.
+On September 18, 2025, information related to the potential heritage resources at 31 Sand Road, was discussed at the Town’s Heritage Advisory Committee (HAC).
+The HAC is scheduled to provide Council with its recommendations concerning the property on October 21, 2025.

 Archaeological Assessment of 31 Sand Road